Ethical Issues in Clinical Practice

 - Edelsohn GA, McGee ME, Leung D, Romero R, Sondheimer.
 Book Forum Ethics.
 J Am Acad Child Adoles Psychiatry 2013 Aug; 52 (8): 878-882.

 Chemical restraint is defined within 42CFR 483.352 as "drug used as restraint means any drug that: is administered to manage a resident's behavior in way that reduces the safety risk to the resident or others; has the temporary effect of restricting the resident's freedom of movement; and is not a standard treatment for the resident's medical or psychiatric condition."
-The term pharmacologic restraint has been used as well as chemical restraint.
-The use of chemical restraint is related to the use of PRN medications and STAT medications.
 Some states prohibit the use of standing orders for PRNs for psychotropic medications in certain levels of care.
-For example, in Pennsylvania it is permissible to use PRNs for acute behavioral control in psychiatric inpatient settings for children and adolescents, but such use of PRNs is prohibited in psychiatric residential treatment centers, though STAT medication is permitted.
-STAT medication requires a physician's order, clinical rationale and a face-to-face assessment prior to the psychotropic being administered.
-These distinctions between chemical restraint, standing PRN orders and STAT medication and the regulations may vary from state to state but do provide a stimulus for ethical issues of balancing safety, risk to self and/or others with a child's autonomy, the use of the least restrictive means to ensure safety and the potential for abuse of psychotropic medications for sedation and convenience.
-Psychoeducation and relationship building with the youth and family needs to cover scenarios in advance as to when a medication may be used to address escalating aggression or self harm.
+The distinctions between chemical restraint, standing PRN orders and STAT medication and the regulations may vary from state to state but do provide a stimulus for ethical issues of balancing safety, risk to self and/or others with a child's autonomy, the use of the least restrictive means to ensure safety and the potential for abuse of psychotropic medications for sedation and convenience.
 When CAP has responsibilities for the oversight of the treatment milieu, there are ethical duties to ensure both quality of care and safety in the treatment settings.

 Physical restraint and seclusion are considered as last resort interventions when less restrictive means have not been effective at reducing serious safety threats directed at either the child or adolescent themselves or directed at others.
 The Centers for Medicaid & Medicare Services (CMS) defines seclusion as the involuntary confinement of a patient in a room or area from which the patient is physically prevented from leaving.
-Restraint is defined as any manual method or physical or mechanical device, material or equipment that immobilizes or reduces the ability of a patient to move.
+Restraint is any manual method or physical or mechanical device, material or equipment that immobilizes or reduces the ability of a patient to move.
 The use of medication to restrain the patient's movements is included within the types of restraint.
 There are federal regulations by CMS specifying the type of professional can order restraint and seclusion, the timeframe for such orders to be written, for in-person evaluation must occur, renewals for orders, and for re-evaluation.
-There are different requirements for children under 9 years of age and for those 9 to 17 years of age.
-States may impose stricter criteria and some states forbid the use of prone restraints.
+There are different requirements based on the age of the patient.
 Since the early 2000's there has been concerted efforts to reduce the use of restraint and seclusion, provide alternative interventions and to recognize the role of trauma relative to restrictive procedures.
-The ethical issues surrounding the use of restrictive procedures include the use of restraint/seclusion as punishment, or for convenience, as a consequence of power differential , and neglect of the duty to ensure beneficence, non-malfeasance.
-The article by Masters et al. (2013) discusses the ethical issues when a CAP participants in restraint.
+The ethical issues surrounding the use of restrictive procedures include the use of restraint/seclusion as punishment, or for convenience; as a consequence of power differential; and, beneficence and nonmaleficence.